crwsolutions/SourceDepend/README.md

     [Dependency]
     private readonly AnotherService anotherService;

-    ///This method will be called before the generated field assignments partial void PreConstruct()
+    ///This method will be called before the generated assignments partial void PreConstruct()
     {
         Initialize()
     }

-    ///This method will be called after the generated field assignments partial void PostConstruct() => anotherService.ConstructValue = "Hello from post-construct!";
+    ///This method will be called after the generated assignments partial void PostConstruct() => anotherService.ConstructValue = "Hello from post-construct!";
 }
 ```